Congressional Democrats raise alarm over Trump's comments on Iran

 Most Republicans have stayed silent.

-Rep. Dan Meuser, R-Penn., didn't address the president's post directly in an appearance on Fox Business, but defended his approach to the war.
-"It is a historic moment, very historic" he said of Tuesday's deadline, " because they've been a terrorist state for the last forty seven years … so that's what's required."
+Rep. Dan Meuser, R-Pa., didn't address the president's post directly in an appearance on Fox Business but defended his approach to the war.
+"It is a historic moment, very historic," he said of Tuesday's deadline, " because they've been a terrorist state for the last 47 years … so that's what's required."

-Sens.
-Rick Scott, Fla., and Tom Cotton, Ark., also posted supportive messages online, as did Rep. Pete Sessions of Texas.
+Sen. Lindsey Graham, R-S.C., wrote that the president "earnestly seeks a diplomatic solution" and that Trump "understands how to deal with the toughest of people."

-"After rejecting diplomacy countless times, threatening America and our allies, and destabilizing the region, the path forward is clear," he wrote on X, "deter aggression, defend our interests, and lead with strength and purpose."
+"After rejecting diplomacy countless times, threatening America and our allies, and destabilizing the region, the path forward is clear," Rep. Pete Sessions, R-Texas, wrote on X, "deter aggression, defend our interests, and lead with strength and purpose."

 "How we protect the lives of the innocent is just as important as how we engage the enemy," Moran wrote.
 "America is great because America is good."